 - These can help their room feel warmer and more personal.

 - A basket with essentials such as your cell phone charger, books, crossword puzzles and pencils can help keep you occupied when you aren’t participating in therapy.

 - Most of your time in rehab will be spent in therapy sessions, but you’ll also have free time to do whatever you like.
-Check out of list of 10 apps that can help keep you occupied when you have downtime.
+Check out this list of 9 apps that can help keep you occupied when you have downtime.

 - A favorite pillow and blanket, or a throw you like to use at home.